PAINAD Scale

 The PAINAD Scale is available in PDF format and can be used with any digital device.
 You can access it wherever you are and use it at any time.

-Using this tool, you can provide better, more tailored patient care by accurately assessing pain levels.
+Using this tool, you can provide better, more tailored patient care by accurately assessing pain levels and prescribing the correct pain medication.
 Regular assessments also help detect changes in the patient's overall health.

-Using the PAINAD Scale, you can make informed decisions on managing your patient’s pain and improve their overall health outcomes.
+Using the PAINAD Scale, you can make informed decisions about managing your patients' pain and improving their overall health outcomes.

 Commonly asked questions

-Victoria Warden, Ann C. Hurley, and Ladislav Volice developed the PAINAD Scale to provide healthcare professionals with a tool to assess and monitor pain levels in people with advanced dementia.
+Victoria Warden, Ann C. Hurley, and Ladislav Volicer developed the PAINAD Scale to provide healthcare professionals with a tool to assess and monitor pain intensity levels in people with advanced dementia.

 How to score the PAINAD Scale?

-The PAINAD Scale is scored on a 2-point scale, ranging from 0 (no pain) to 2 (severe pain).
+The PAINAD Scale is scored on a 2-point scale, ranging from 0 to 2.
 A score of 0 is assigned for behaviors or physical signs that are considered non-painful.
 Meanwhile, a score of 2 is given for those that indicate severe pain.

 How to interpret the PAINAD Scale?

 The PAINAD Scale is interpreted by assessing the patient's behavior and physical signs.
+It is important to remember that this is an objective pain assessment.
 A score of 0 indicates no pain, while a score of 1 or 2 suggests that the patient is experiencing some degree of pain.
-Depending on the severity of the pain, healthcare providers can adjust their treatment plan accordingly.
+Depending on the severity of the pain, healthcare providers can adjust their treatment plans accordingly.

 Join 10,000+ teams using Carepatron to be more productive